oomph-lib/oomph-lib/README.md

 # Go to stand-alone driver directory
 cd ~/mesh_gluing

+# Option 1: Specify the oomph-lib installation directory during
+# the configure step.
+Best because it's fully transparant
+cmake -G Ninja -B -Doomphlib_ROOT=/home/joe_user/oomph_lib_install

-# Option 1: Define/export the oomphlib_ROOT variable and configure
+# Option 2: Define/export the oomphlib_ROOT variable and configure.
+# Not quite so good.
+It saves you having to type the install directory
+# every time, but you may forget what you've set the variable
+# to and thus acccidentally use an old installation.
 export oomphlib_ROOT=/home/joe_user/oomph_lib_install
 cmake -G Ninja -B build

-# Option 2: Specify the oomph-lib installation directory during
-# the configure step
-cmake -G Ninja -B -Doomphlib_ROOT=/home/joe_user/oomph_lib_install

 # Option 3: Open the CMakeLists.txt file and add the path to the
 # oomph-lib installation to the find_package(...) call by replacing
 #   find_package(oomphlib CONFIG REQUIRED)
 # with
 #   find_package(oomphlib CONFIG REQUIRED PATHS "/home/joe_cool/oomph_lib_install")
-# then configure the project
+# then configure the project.
+This is considered bad practice since
+# the build process will only work correctly on the present machine (or some
+# other machine where oomph-lib happens to have been installed in this
+# specific directory)
 cmake -G Ninja -B build

 # Build; ninja without arguments builds both driver codes